-Screenwest (Australia) Ltd has adopted the Australian Screen Industry Code of Practice – Discrimination, Harassment, Sexual Harassment and Bullying Policy
+Screenwest (Australia) Ltd adopts the Australian Screen Industry Code of Practice – Discrimination, Harassment, Sexual Harassment and Bullying Policy.

-The Code of Practice was prepared to support the prevention of workplace discrimination, harassment, sexual harassment and bullying in the screen industry.
-It affirms the industry’s commitment to providing safe, respectful, inclusive and flexible workplaces.
+It was prepared to support the prevention of workplace discrimination, harassment, sexual harassment and bullying in the screen industry.
+It affirms the industry’s commitment to providing safe, respectful, inclusive, and flexible workplaces.

-However, it will be mandatory for recipients of Screen Australia production funding to implement the Code as far as reasonably practical on the relevant project.
-All Screen Australia production investment or grant agreements for projects approved after 1 July 2019 will include contractual obligations in relation to the Screen Industry Code of Practice.
+It is also mandatory for recipients of Screen Australia production funding to implement the Code as far as reasonably practical on the relevant project.
+All Screen Australia production investment or grant agreements for projects approved after 1 July 2019 include contractual obligations in relation to the Screen Industry Code of Practice.